electricbookworks/electric-book/README.md

 npm run eb -- output -f screen-pdf -b samples
 ```

-Note that when you specify a book with `--book` (or `-b`), any other books in your project (like the `samples` book in the default template) will not be generated or processed at all.
+Note that when you specify a book with `--book` (or `-b`), any other books in your project will not be generated or processed at all.
 A useful effect of this is that if you're working on the web version of a specific book and want your website to rebuild faster after each change you make, specify the book you're working on in your output command.
 For example, if I run this in the default template:

 ```sh
 npm run eb -- output -b samples